IshanMehta04/IshanMehta04/README.md

 - 👋 Hi, I’m @IshanMehta04
 - 👀 I’m interested in Web development and app development
 - 🌱 I’m currently learning Flutter with dart and also learning front-end technologies such as react
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me iamishanmehta01@gmail.com
+- 📫 How to reach me work.ishanmehta@gmail.com

 <!---
 IshanMehta04/IshanMehta04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.